 When it comes how I like to live, I only want to do things that either makes me happy, makes me a better person and increases my skills and abilities.
 This way, I am making myself in indisposable and therefore a productive person.

-There are so many ways to invest in yourself, it’s not always about certifications and education.
+There are so many ways to live a life of quality, it’s not always about certifications and education.
 Even though I have a college and graduate degrees and I wouldn’t deny the fact that it has helped me greatly, there are so many things I’ve learned and experiences in life that has nothing to do with a school.

 During these stages, I picked up a few habits that have changed my life forever.
 Everything good you put into yourself will forever remain with you.
 When we invest in ourselves, it is like planting a seed and it will surely bloom and blossom into magnificence.